 State Trust Lands include about three million acres of state-owned lands used for a specific purpose — to generate revenue and provide financial support for Colorado public schools (K-12) and other public institutions.

-Lands enrolled in the Public Access Program are open seasonally for hunting and fishing.
+Lands enrolled in the State Trust Lands Hunting and Fishing Access Program are open seasonally for hunting and fishing.
 The listings on the following pages provide information regarding allowable uses, site-specific rules and timeframes for use.
 Most lands are not accessible by vehicle, ATVs, or snowmobiles, and there may be additional restrictions on parking and off-road driving.
 Unauthorized use or activity on these lands may be subject to enforcement from CPW officers or local authorities.

 Most properties are open seasonally for hunting and fishing from Sept.
 1 through the end of February, unless listed otherwise in this brochure.
 Enrolled lands are closed to public access all other times of the year.
 The State Land Board leases most properties for other uses as well, such as livestock grazing, farming, or mining.
 Please be respectful of these other authorized uses on these lands.

 Hunting and Fishing Access Lands are located all around Colorado.
 For more information, please see the Colorado Recreational Lands Brochure index, descriptions, and maps.